ohyjoseph/alsheets/patterns/divideAndConquer/README.md

-Divide and Conquer - Break problem into smaller easier problems
+Divide and Conquer - Break problem into smaller easier problems.